LPG Boiler to Heat Pump UK (2026 Guide)

 Can you replace an LPG boiler with a heat pump?

 Yes.
 Many rural and off-grid UK homes are suitable for air source heat pumps, especially where LPG running costs are already high.
+The home still needs a proper heat loss assessment and suitable radiators or underfloor heating.

 Will a heat pump be cheaper to run than LPG?